modmore/docs/en/01_Commerce/v1/02_Product_Catalog/Add_to_Cart_Form.md

-To add a product to the cart, you'll need to submit the product record ID (not the catalog ID) to the cart page.
-There are two variations supported, one for multiple products, and the other for single products.
+To add a product to the cart, you'll need to submit the product record ID (not the resource ID) to the cart page.
+There are two form variations supported, one for multiple products, and the other for single products.

+[TOC]

 ## Single Products Form